jf87/FootballDB/src/train/README.md

 # Training Code/Instruction
-A full tutorial on how to train ValueNet is available here: https://github.com/brunnurs/valuenet
+The codebase for and a tutorial on how to train ValueNet is available here: https://github.com/brunnurs/valuenet